Accurate Assessment via Process Data: Discussions

 The methods for data-driven score refinement based on problem-solving processes can be extended in several ways.
-Because the proposed process-based scoring approach requires setting aside one or more items for the first conditional expectation, there will be at least one item whose information is not used for process-based scoring.
-To fully exploit the information from all items, the process-based scoring approach can be applied iteratively to different subsets of items to produce multiple latent trait estimators.
-One key question to be addressed is how multiple latent trait estimators based on different sets of tasks can be efficiently combined to produce an overall latent ability estimate.
+To start, several assumptions were made in the current theoretical framework, including the conditional independence between an item's final response and the process on other items, as well as the exponential family distribution of the process features given the measured trait.
+Statistical methods for empirically testing these assumptions should be developed for the practical implementation of the proposed method.
+Second, while the current study provides one approach to increasing measurement reliability with process information, other methods, such as latent regression with process as covariate and confirmatory models with both response and process indicators, may be developed.
+Unlike the ordinal final outcomes which are designed to assess the measured trait, the problem-solving process data is high dimensional and can contain substantial construct-irrelevant variance.
+For these parametric models, effective methods for variable selection will be needed to parse out the signal ($\theta$-related information) from the ``noise''.
 Another potential extension of the process-based scoring method is to diagnostic assessments \citep[e.g.,][]{templin2010diagnostic}, where, instead of measuring individuals on the continuous proficiency continuum, the goal is to classify individuals into latent classes based on their mastery status of discrete skills.